Iterable/iterable-swift-sdk/README.md

 SDK automatically disables push notifications to the previous user when you provide a new value for `IterableAPI.email` or `IterableAPI.userId`.

-If `IterableConfig.autoPushRegistration` is false, or if you need to disable push notifications for a user before a new user logs in to your app, manually call `IterableAPI.disableDeviceForCurrentUser()`.
-That this method only works if you have previously called `IterableAPI.register(token:)`.
+If `IterableConfig.autoPushRegistration` is `false`, or if you need to disable push notifications for a user before a new user logs in to your app, manually call `IterableAPI.disableDeviceForCurrentUser()`.
+This method only works if you have previously called `IterableAPI.register(token:)`.

 If the previous user logs back in later, call `IterableAPI.register(token:)` to again register that user for push notifications on that app/device